tworstatals/Tworstscript/README.md

 my script allows you to use the latest version of the atlas with bss-tools

 steps to use:
-download the atlas.lua
+1.download the atlas.lua
-change str12 to newest version of atlas (1.0 or 1.2) join game execute bsst first execute edited atlas
+2.change str12 to newest version of atlas (1.0 or 1.2)
+3.join game
+4.execute bsst first
+5.execute edited atlas